jubako/jubako/spec/directory.rst

 The packs store the content of the data.
 However, no metadata is stored in packs.

-To discover content in a Arx file, this content has to be referenced in the directory.
+To discover content in a Jubako container, this content has to be referenced in the directory.

-The directory is somehow the most complex part of the Arx format as it allow different kind of situation and usage :
+The directory is somehow the most complex part of the Jubako format as it allow different kind of situation and usage :

 - Most applications want to access entries using text key (a name/url/path).
 - Some applications want to access entries using differents keys.
-- Some applications may want different kind of entries in the same Arx file.
+- Some applications may want different kind of entries in the same Jubako container.
 - Some applications may want to separate entries in different "namespaces".
 - Some applications may want to use a tree/directory index.
 - Some applications may want to use some complex specific index (fulltext index)

-Arx format provide a sets of indexes kind that can be used to index the content.
+Jubako format provide a sets of indexes kind that can be used to index the content.
 It is also possible to reference an application specific index (as a xapian index).

-Arx indexes tries to answer the following constraints :
+Jubako indexes tries to answer the following constraints :

 - An index can contain all the entries or not.
 - An index can be associated to a key.